 Mozilla Roles and Leadership

 The Mozilla project is governed by a virtual management team made up of experts from various parts of the community.
-Some people with leadership roles are employed to work on Mozilla and others are not.
-Leadership roles are granted based on how active an individual is within the community as well as the quality and nature of his or her contributions.
-This meritocracy is a resilient and effective way to guide our global community.
+Some people with leadership roles are employed to work on the Mozilla project and others are not.
+Leadership roles are primarily granted to individuals based on how active they are in the community, as well as the quality and nature of their contribution.
+This is a resilient and effective way to guide our global community.
 The different community leadership roles include:

 Module Owners and Peers